The Corporate Immigration Review: Germany

 Therefore, in the event of such a priority check, prior to consenting to the grant of the residence permit, the labour authorities must check the consequences of the employment for the local labour market, carry out a job market test and compare the conditions of employment offered.
 In practice, a job description form as provided by the labour authorities together with a draft employment or assignment contract must be filed with the application.

-However, the labour authorities' approval is not required if taking up employment is permitted pursuant to the Residence Act,47 or a statutory regulation pursuant to Section 42 of the Residence Act provides that approval by the Federal Employment Agency is not required.48
+However, the labour authorities' approval is not required if taking up employment is permitted pursuant to the Residence Act,41 or a statutory regulation pursuant to Section 42 Residence Act provides that approval by the Federal Employment Agency is not required.42

 iii Rights and duties of sponsored employees

-- he or she has held a residence permit for five years;
+- the foreigner has held a residence permit for five years;

-- he or she has paid compulsory or voluntary contributions into the statutory pension scheme for at least 60 months, or furnishes evidence of an entitlement to comparable benefits from an insurance or pension scheme or from an insurance company (time off for the purposes of childcare or nursing at home must be duly taken into account);
+- the foreigner paid compulsory or voluntary contributions into the statutory pension scheme for at least 60 months, or furnishes evidence of an entitlement to comparable benefits from an insurance or pension scheme or from an insurance company (time off for the purposes of childcare or nursing at home must be duly taken into account);

 - the granting of the residence permit is not precluded by reason of public safety or policy, giving full consideration to the severity or the nature of the breach of public safety or policy or the danger emanating from the foreigner, with due regard to the duration of the foreigner's stay to date and the existence of ties in the federal territory;

-- he or she is permitted to be in employment, insofar as he or she is in employment;
+- the foreigner is permitted to be in employment, insofar as he or she is in employment;

-- he or she is in possession of the other permits that are required for the purpose of the permanent pursuit of his or her economic activity;
+- the foreigner is in possession of the other permits that are required for the purpose of the permanent pursuit of his or her economic activity;

-- he or she has an adequate knowledge of the German language;
+- the foreigner has an adequate knowledge of the German language;

-- he or she possesses a basic knowledge of the legal and social system and the way of life in the federal territory; and
+- the foreigner possesses a basic knowledge of the legal and social system and the way of life in the federal territory; and

-- he or she possesses sufficient living space for himself or herself and the members of his or her family forming part of his or her household.
+- the foreigner possesses sufficient living space for himself or herself and the members of his or her family forming part of his or her household.

-Since 1 March 2020, pursuant to Section 18c, Paragraph 1, Sentence 1 of the Residence Act, a skilled worker must be granted a settlement permit if:
+Since 1 March 2020, pursuant to Section 18c, Paragraph 1, Sentence 1 Residence Act, a skilled worker must be granted a settlement permit if the candidate:

-- the candidate has held a residence title for four years in accordance with Section 18a (skilled worker with vocational training), Section 18b (skilled worker with academic training) or Section 18d (skilled worker in the field of research) of the Residence Act;
+- has held a residence title for four years in accordance with Section 18a (skilled worker with vocational training), Section 18b (skilled worker with academic training) or Section 18d (skilled worker in the field of research) Residence Act;

-- the candidate holds a job that may be filled by the candidate in accordance with the requirements of the provisions of Section 18a, 18b or 18d of the Residence Act;
+- holds a job that may be filled by the candidate in accordance with the requirements of the provisions of Section 18a, 18b or 18d Residence Act;

-- the candidate has a satisfactory knowledge of the German language; and
+- has a satisfactory knowledge of the German language; and

-- the candidate's means of subsistence are secure, there are no opposing reasons of public safety or public order, a possible professional licence exists, basic knowledge of the legal and social order and the living conditions in the federal territory are given, and adequate living space is available.
+- has secure means of subsistence, there are no opposing reasons of public safety or public order, a possible professional licence exists, basic knowledge of the legal and social order and the living conditions in the federal territory are given, and adequate living space is available.

 Investors, skilled migrants and entrepreneurs